threefoldfoundation/node-status-bot/ansible/README.md

 By limiting to a single host, this form could also be used to bootstrap a new cluster member from the database of another member with an actively running ingester.

-## Docker
+## Development

-There is a Docker Compose file provided for the purpose of testing the Ansible playbooks.
-As an advantage of using micro VMs which are also based on Docker images, we can use the same image for these tests.
-While connecting via SSH to the containers would be possible, it's easier to use the Ansible Docker connector, as shown in the `docker.ini` file.

-For testing the clustering features in a more efficient way, see the Docker Compose file in the `docker` directory.
+If you want to hack on the playbooks themselves, there's a Docker Compose file under `docker_cluster` to bring up a local cluster for rapid testing.
+These are only intended for testing the Ansible based deployment process.
+To quickly test clusters of the bot without going through the deployment process, use the other Docker Compose file under `docker` in the repo root.